 Incorruptibility has long been regarded as a divine sign of sanctity in both Catholic and Orthodox tradition, and the bodies of more than 100 canonized saints have been seemingly untouched by decay.

 Sister Wilhelmina established the Benedictine Sisters of Mary, Queen of the Apostles in 1995, following 50 years as a member of the Oblate Sisters of Providence in Baltimore, a historically African American religious community whose foundress, Mother Mary Elizabeth Lange, is on the path to sainthood.
-In 2006, the community moved from Scranton, Ohio, to a rural area in the Diocese of Kansas City-St. Joseph in 2006 at the invitation of Bishop Robert W. Finn.
+In 2006, the community moved from Scranton, Pennsylvania, to a rural area in the Diocese of Kansas City-St. Joseph in 2006 at the invitation of Bishop Robert W. Finn.
 In 2019, the community established its first daughter house in Ava, Missouri.
 The sisters worship in Latin using the form of the Mass promulgated prior to the Second Vatican Council and chant the psalms using the 1962 Monastic Office.

 Because it is customary in many places for a religious community’s foundress to be buried in its main chapel, the sisters exhumed Sister Wilhelmina’s remains with plans to place them in an altar dedicated to St. Joseph behind the main altar.
 They were advised that they would likely find bones, Sister Scholastica said.